ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## ipcrypt-pfx Test Vectors {#ipcrypt-pfx-test-vectors}

-The following test vectors demonstrate the correctness and prefix-preserving property of ipcrypt-pfx.
-Addresses from the same network produce encrypted addresses that share a common encrypted prefix, enabling network-level analysis while keeping actual network identities cryptographically protected.
+The following test vectors demonstrate the prefix-preserving property of ipcrypt-pfx.
+Addresses from the same network produce encrypted addresses that share a common encrypted prefix.

 ### Basic Test Vectors